YannickBochatay/JSYG-starterkit/README.md

 Build app (in memory) and launch the dev-server with hot reload.
 You have to open your browser and go to *http://localhost:8080/*.

 ```shell
 npm test
 ```
-Run tests with Karma and Jasmine.
+Run tests with Karma and Mocha.
 All files inside *test/* directory will be executed, with hot reload.

 ```shell
 npm run build:dev